-- Lot boundary fences that adjoin a road, park or reserve and are between 1 m and 1.8m are: - a) not to exceed more than 50% of the length of the home fronting that road boundary (measured in accordance with Figure 2.15.7) - b) only permitted on one street frontage per corner homesite. - c) not permitted on the Wellington Drive street frontage as per section 2.14.1 (Visually Prominent Sites). - Fencing abutting a road reserve or park or reserve is to be constructed of: - a) Face brick, rendered brick or rendered blockwork, or - Face brick, rendered brick or rendered blockwork piers with infill panels of landscaping, decorative steel, wrought iron, or decorative. - c) Light Weight Modular Walls. - d) All fencing must be approved as part of the building approval process. - Where corner homesite fencing abutting a road reserve is constructed on top of a retaining wall, the total height of the front fence and retaining wall (measured from ground level on the verge side) is not to exceed 1.8m in height.
-Fencing is permitted to a height of 1.8m above a retaining wall provided the fence is set back a minimum of 500mm from
+- Lot boundary fences that adjoin a road, park or reserve and are between 1m and 1.8m are: - a) not to exceed more than 50% of the length of the home fronting that road boundary (measured in accordance with Figure 2.15.7), and - b) only permitted on one street frontage per corner homesite. - Fencing abutting a road reserve or park or reserve is to be constructed of: - a) Face brick, rendered brick or rendered blockwork, or - b) Face brick, rendered brick or rendered blockwork piers with infill panels of landscaping, decorative steel, wrought iron, or decorative. - c) Light Weight Modular Walls.
+All fencing must be approved as part of the building approval process. - Where corner homesite fencing abutting a road reserve is constructed on top of a retaining wall, the total height of the front fence and retaining wall (measured from ground level on the verge side) is not to exceed 1.8m in height.
+Fencing is permitted to a height of 1.8m above a retaining wall provided the fence is set back a minimum of 500mm from the face of the retaining wall.
+Refer to